Moon Valley Astrologer

 The current Moon phase is shown in the right column, with the date of the next Full or New Moon.
 You can link to Lunations anytime to follow updates on the lunar phases and read the latest U.S. Forecast & New Moon Report.

 If the Full Moon falls on a planet in your horoscope, especially if an eclipse, you may notice a slight separating trend in regard to the people or affairs ruled by the planet.
 The same may be noted in regard to the opposing houses in your horoscope occupied by the Sun and Moon.
 There is finalization.
 An eclipse falling on a planet magnifies the planet potential and sensitizes it to transits.
 See Eclipses in Your Chart for more.
-Get my 2013 Moon Phases for $2.95 in the Shop to see at a glance when a Full Moon stimulates a planet in your chart!
-Get it FREE when you purchase my article, Forecasting Personal Events Using the Moon Phases.
+Find an informative article about Forecasting Personal Events Using the Moon Phases in the Shop.

 Now don't laugh, but if you want your hair to grow faster, healthier and fuller, get your trim just prior to the Full Moon.
 At least try it before you laugh.
 (Hair Stylists, forgive me :)